-Encouraging feedback can help empower team members, thus contribute to streamlining and improving processes and collaboration.
+Encouraging feedback can help empower team members, thus contributing to streamlining and improving processes and collaboration between departments. source

 It’s important to foster a culture of providing and accepting constructive feedback framed in a way that focuses on the circumstances and not directed personally at a team member.

 Long-term, successful collaboration is built upon trust and transparency.
 Trust is the foundation of any high-performing team and transparency is a critical element in building trust among team members. source

 There are many aspects of trust – trust of integrity, trust of ethics and trust of competency.
 The more you can encourage trust in these different areas, the more likely you’ll be able to build trusting relationships between teams and among individuals.